HenryHXYao/-CarND-P4/writeup_report.md

 ![alt text][image2]

-When the center images were recorded while driving, the left and right images were also captured.
+When the center images were recorded while driving, the left and right images were also captured at the same time.
 So I used the left and right images to teach the vehicle to go back to the center line with correction = 0.1.

 The reason to choose left and right images rather than recording recovering driving from the sides of the road are:
 * The left and right images were recorded all along the entire track, so it could provide more data than recording recovering driving at some spots on the track.